hildensia/py_c_py/README.md

 # py_c_py
-A cython wrapper from python to C++ to python again
+A cython wrapper from python to C++ to python again.
+This is only an example how to achieve things.
+Not a library.

 ## Setup